 Three Creeks Confluence

 The Three Creeks Confluence is the underground convergence of three urban creeks – Red Butte, Emigration, and Parley's Creeks – and the Jordan River.
 This project began as the first phase and centerpiece of the award-winning visioning document, 100 Years of Daylighting.
-The Seven Canyons Trust has successfully partnered with Salt Lake City and the Jordan River Commission to bring this project from a concept to a reality to uncover this 200-foot stretch of creek.
+The Seven Canyons Trust has successfully partnered with Salt Lake City and the Jordan River Commission to bring this award-winning project from a concept to a reality to uncover this 200-foot stretch of creek.

 Seven new websites allow the community to submit crowd-sourced educational stops to enhance water quality, visibility, and stewardship.
 Residents and students play a vital role in populating the websites with creative content, such as poetry, photo essays, videos, text, quizzes, and more.
 Users can report watershed and water quality concerns, with “Report an Issue,” including erosion, water pollution, graffiti, and trash.
 Sync your phone to the creeks!